Last updated

 Gamma-glutamyl transferase, or GGT for short, is an enzyme produced by your liver.
-Serum gamma GT level is one of the standard biomarkers reported in a liver function test panel.
+Your serum gamma GGT level is the amount of GGT measured in your blood and is one of the standard biomarkers reported in a liver function test panel.
 GGT is particularly useful because its levels are affected by alcohol intake, liver disease and metabolic health.
+However, a raised GGT does not identify the cause on its own.

-In this short article, we’ll dive into a little more detail around what GGT actually is, why it’s an important marker for your health and how you can get yours measured.
+In this article, we’ll dive into a little more detail around what GGT actually is, why it’s an important marker for your health and the optimal and normal GGT ranges.

 Gamma GT is an enzyme found in the cell membranes of most cells in your body but with larger amounts in your liver cells (hepatocytes).
 GGT is a key part of your antioxidant system, protecting your cells against oxidants produced during normal metabolism.
 In particular, your liver cells produce oxidants when metabolising (breaking down) alcohol and it’s GGT that keeps them in check1.